Northern Quad Route

-620 kms of Pure Joy!
+520 kms of Pure Joy!

 The trail has its western boundary at the Quebec / New Brunswick border, very near the border with the State of Maine, USA.
 The trail then runs east though parts of the Appalachian Mountains, alongside crystal-clear rivers and brooks, through kilometres of dense forest (watch out for the moose!) and through many of the small but welcoming communities, villages, towns and cities within northern New Brunswick.
-The trail has its eastern boundary within the historic Acadian Peninsula, the heart of the commercial New Brunswick fishing industry.
-Most riders take about 4 to 6 days to ride and enjoy the scenery along the trail.
+The trail has its eastern boundary near the City of Bathurst, but adventurist riders can carry on their visit to New Brunswick by extending their trip easterly into the Acadian Peninsula, the heart of the commercial New Brunswick fishing industry.
+Most riders take about 4 to 5 days to ride and enjoy the scenery along the trail.
+An example adventure could be …

-To drive the Border Quad Trail distance by car takes approximately 6 hours, or the trip can be done in 4 hours if you use Highway 180 ” the Resource Road” that cuts across the province from Saint Quentin to Bathurst.
+To drive the Northern Quad Route distance by car takes approximately 6 hours, or the trip can be done in 4 hours if you use Highway 180 ” the Resource Road” that cuts across the province from Saint Quentin to Bathurst.
 The highway is mostly paved and has the benefit of going past Mount Carleton Provincial Park (the highest mountain in NB at 820m or 2700ft), but do not expect to see many people along the 140 km route.

 New Brunswick is an officially bilingual province so you will find both French and English spoken along the entire trail.
 Riding on any trail in New Brunswick requires a QuadNB Trail Pass which can be purchased from any ATV Club in New Brunswick or directly online from QuadNB.